The work you do not see.

 2. Connector As Turn

 The spine is wired.
 The /connect surface lists every connected provider.
-The next bite closes the loop for every read path: signed receipt per ingest, drift surfacing per provider, end-to-end coverage of the read-side governance.
+The next bite closes the loop for every read path: signed receipt per ingest, drift surfacing per provider, end-to-end coverage of the read-side checks.
 Until that ships for a given connector, this page does not claim it as live.

 3. Sense-Agnostic Integrity Protocol